arjun2598/FlashPoint/docs/PERFORMANCE.md

 - **deep** — 1,000 levels × 5 orders

-Everything in the book that is not O(1) scales with the level count, so the gap between the two columns is precisely the cost the Milestone 11 container change is meant to remove.
+Everything in the book that is not O(1) scales with the level count, so the gap between the two columns is the cost the Milestone 11 container change is meant to remove.

 ### Latency distribution, nanoseconds